nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 again by the 30th April to ensure that you always meet your friend once a month.

 ## Streaks

+You should have a good understanding of how goal deadlines are calculated before reading this section.
+The section for goal deadlines is [here](#how-are-goal-deadlines-calculated).

+### The dashboard

+You will be rewarded if you managed to stick to your goal consistently.
+You can maintain a streak (think of it as Snapchat's Streak feature) with a friend if you have been meeting him/her regularly.
+To ensure that you are able to see your friend's name on the Streaks dashboard, they need to have a goal set to them.
+More information on setting goal [here](#setting-meeting-goal-set-goal).
+To reiterate, your friend will only appear on the dashboard if you explicitly set a goal.
+Just recording meetings with them will not work.

+The dashboard can be viewed by running the `view streaks` command.
+The Streaks dashboard will show up on the details panel on the right of FriendDex.
+It will contain a list of friends and their streak indicated by a number beside the friend's name.
+The dashboard will be sorted in descending order with the friend that has the highest streak right at the top.

+// Please insert an image here probably

+### How are streaks calculated?

+For those who have not used Snapchat before, do not fear.
+We will try our best to give a detailed explanation here.

+Streaks are calculated relative to the date today.
+A year has approximately 52 weeks.
+Assume that a friend, lets name him John, has a weekly meeting goal set and the current week is week 10, you started to meet your friend on week 7 and you consistently met him for week 8, 9 but not on yet on week 10.
+John's streak will be 3 on week 10.
+If you managed to meet him on week 10, his streak will be incremented by 1, to 4.
+However, once the Monday of week 11 reaches, John's streak will be reset back to 0.
+The goal deadline for weekly goals is 11:59pm on Sundays, and you did not manage to meet John for the whole of week 10.
+Because of that, you failed to keep to your goal of meeting John weekly and so the streak resets.

+Streaks for monthly and yearly goals are calculated the same way.
+Just switch the week numbers to months or years.

 ## Data Storage
 ### Saving the data